Group representation constituency: Diversion from original purpose

-Furthermore, the GRC scheme is now used as a recruiting tool for the PAP.
+The GRC scheme is also used as a recruiting tool for the PAP.
 In 2006, Goh Chok Tong stated, "Without some assurance of a good chance of winning at least their first election, many able and successful young Singaporeans may not risk their careers to join politics".
 Every PAP GRC team is helmed by a major figure such as a minister, and allowed candidates to ride on the coat-tails of the established PAP members.
 Since 1991, the PAP has generally not fielded first-time candidates in SMC wards.
-On the other hand, one of the "in-built weaknesses" of GRCs may be that "through no fault of their own or that of their team", "high-value" MPs can be voted out; this was said to have occurred when former Minister for Foreign Affairs George Yeo lost his parliamentary seat to a Workers' Party of Singapore team in Aljunied GRC at the 2011 general election.
+On the other hand, one of the "in-built weaknesses" of GRCs may be that "through no fault of their own or that of their team", "high-value" MPs can be voted out; this was said to have occurred when former Minister for Foreign Affairs George Yeo lost his parliamentary seat to a Workers' Party (WP) team in Aljunied GRC at the 2011 general election, and also Minister without portfolio and National Trades Union Congress secretary-general Ng Chee Meng who also lost to that same party in the brand-new Sengkang GRC at the 2020 general election, being the first time a newly-created constituency was captured by any opposition party, though Ng would later return to Parliament in 2025.
+The reasons of the gains are particularly attributed to the bellwethering and support of now-defunct constituencies: the Aljunied GRC comprise portions of both Eunos (Eunos and Kaki Bukit divisions) and Cheng San GRCs (those of southern Punggol and Hougang planning areas), where the WP were defeated narrowly on both constituencies in the ensuing elections; the Sengkang GRC include a former Punggol East SMC, where the WP briefly captured the SMC in a 2013 by-election before being unseated, also at a narrow margin, in the subsequent 2015 election.

-It is also said that GRCs serve more as administrative tools than to ensure minority representation.
-The size of GRCs was increased to take advantage of economies of scale when managing the wards.
+It is also said that GRCs serve more as administrative tools than to ensure minority representation, and increased over time to adapt the economies of scale when managing the wards.
 However, whether GRCs are required for this purpose is arguable, as Goh Chok Tong stated in 1988 that MPs in SMCs could still group together after elections to enjoy economies of scale.